davetang/learning_vcf_file/README.md

     ## split-vep: invalid option -- 'h'
     ##
-    ## About: Query structured annotations such INFO/CSQ created by bcftools/csq or VEP.
+    ## About: Query structured annotations such INFO/BCSQ or CSQ created by bcftools/csq or VEP.
 For more
     ##    more information and pointers see http://samtools.github.io/bcftools/howtos/plugin.split-vep.html
     ## Usage: bcftools +split-vep [Plugin Options]
     ## Plugin options:
-    ##    -a, --annotation STR            INFO annotation to parse [CSQ]
+    ##    -a, --annotation STR            INFO annotation to parse, CSQ by default or BCSQ when not present [CSQ]
     ##    -A, --all-fields DELIM          Output all fields replacing the -a tag ("%CSQ" by default) in the -f
     ##                                      filtering expression using the output field delimiter DELIM.
 This can be
     ##                                      "tab", "space" or an arbitrary string.